auliahanifan/contango-test/README.md

 1. The user fills out a form with their personal details and uploads a CV in PDF format.
 2. The Next.js application saves the PDF to a local volume and the metadata to a PostgreSQL database.
-3. A tRPC mutation triggers a Mastra worker to validate the CV.
+3. The tRPC mutation immediately processes the CV validation inline using OpenAI.
-4. The Mastra worker, using an OpenAI-powered agent, compares the data from the form with the content of the PDF.
+4. The OpenAI integration compares the data from the form with the content of the PDF.
-5. The result of the validation is sent back to the Next.js application via a callback.
+5. The validation result is immediately stored in the database and emitted via events.
 6. The frontend uses a tRPC subscription to display the validation status in real-time.